Woods & rural delights

 |OS Maps||Explorers OL34 (was 134) & 146 or Landranger 187.
 Ockley, map reference TQ 165 404, is in Surrey, 9km north-west of Horsham and 7km north of Warnham, which is in West Sussex.|

 This is a beautiful walk through an unspoilt countryside of fields, woods and gentle hills, with a choice of two homely country pubs for lunch.
-The peace and idyll is only marginally spoilt by the walk's route being under the flight path from Gatwick airport.
+The peace and idyll is only spoilt on those days when the landing and take off flight paths for Gatwick airport are directly above the walk route.

 In this sleepy corner on the Surrey-Sussex border it seems as if nothing exceptional has happened through the ages.
 You go through no bustling towns, pass no grand country houses and there are no particularly interesting historical events to relate.
 Just mile after mile of oak woods and rural delights.